wunki/django-salted/README.md

 ### How do I get the get the latest state/version?

 The fastest way is to run `vagrant provision`.
-The downfall is that you don't see what's happening.
-So, you can either edit the [Vagrantfile] and change `salt.verbose` to `true`.
+The downfall is that you don't see what's happening in colors.
 Or SSH to the box (my favourite) by doing the
 following:

     vagrant ssh
     # On the box...
     sudo salt-call state.highstate

+### I'm getting "502 Bad Gateway" from Nginx

+Ajj!
+This means uWSGI is down.
+It takes 15 seconds for uWSGI to spin up from a cold boot (because we have to wait on the Vagrant share).
+However, if after 15 seconds it's still not working, check out what went wrong by looking at the logs:

+    vagrant ssh
+    sudo cat /var/log/uwsgi/example.log
+    # or check the boss (emperor)
+    sudo cat /var/log/uwsgi/emperor.log

+Let me know in an issue if this is something I need to fix.

 ### OMG, you also put the private key on Github?